Bixilon/UniThen/Readme.md

 ## Features

 - Multiple sites and accounts
-- QR Code Check in
+- QR Code Check in (presenting and scanning)
 - List courses/appointments
 - Really fast, no ads, no trackers
-- Simple and small
+- Simple and small (~10MB; most of it is due to qr code scanning from `xzing-cpp`)
-- Completely offline (authenticate once and refresh courses manually at any time)
+- Completely offline (authenticate once)

 ## Download